-When a patient is transitioned from another provider’s practice or has never before been seen, an electronic summary of care record should be received/retrieved to assist the provider in the coordination of care.
+When a patient is transitioned from another provider’s practice, an electronic summary of care record should be received/retrieved to assist the provider in the coordination of care.

 Medicaid Promoting Interoperability Objective and Calculation

 The objective is to have the EP who sees a new patient or receives a patient from another setting or provider of care receive/retrieve a summary care record for such encounters.

 Measure: For more than 40 percentof transitions or referrals received and patient encounters in which the provider has never before encountered the patient, the EP incorporates into the patient’s EHR an electronic summary of care document.

 Denominator for calculations: Number of patient encounters during the PI reporting period for which an EP was the receiving party of a transition or referral or has never before encountered the patient and for which an electronic summary of care record is available.

 Numerator for calculations: Number of patient encounters in the denominator where an electronic summary of care record received is incorporated by the provider into the certified EHR technology.

 - Any EP who has a total of less than 100 inbound transitions of care PLUS new patient encounters during the reporting period.

 - Any EP that conducts 50 percent or more of his or her patient encounters in a county that does not have 50 percent or more of its housing units with 4Mbps broadband availability according to the latest information available from the FCC on the first day of the PI reporting period may exclude the measures.

 Promoting Interoperability Discussion